msfjarvis/msfjarvis.dev/content/posts/configuring-your-android-builds-with-buildsrc.md

 With the introduction of the Gradle Kotlin DSL a while ago and the more recent [performance improvements] to massively improve its compile times, it is a good time to consider using buildSrc for configuring your builds.

-The simplest way to do this is through a [precompiled script plugin], where you create a Gradle plugin to your `buildSrc` directory itself as opposed to including it from a remote repository.
+The simplest way to do this is through a Gradle plugin created directly in your `buildSrc` directory itself as opposed to including it from a remote repository.

 ## Creating your first Gradle plugin